Welcome to today's edition of the Rush 24-7 podcast.

 Just doesn't happen.

-I'm telling folks, there is a worldwide, it's not just contained within the borders of this country.
+Folks, there is a worldwide, it's not just contained within the borders of this country.

-There is a worldwide liberal crack up taking place.
+There is a worldwide liberal crackup taking place.

-It is born of a frustration they have never experienced, and a feeling of doom and being lost that they do not know how to cope with.
+It is born of a frustration they have never experienced and a feeling of doom and being lost that they do not know how to cope with.

-I have to take a break, we'll come back, we'll continue in mere moments.
+I have to take a break.

 Don't go away.

-I don't know if you people took the time to look at what all was going on over there, but I guarantee if most Americans knew the kind of garbage and trash and idiocy that was being spouted over there, particularly by American representatives, they'd be sick.
+I don't know if you people took the time to look at what all is going on over there, but I guarantee if most Americans knew the kind of garbage and trash and idiocy that was being spouted over there, particularly by American representatives, they'd be sick.

 Let me give you an example.

-At the heart of the proposal, unveiled at a gathering of world business leaders at the Swiss ski resort of Davos, is a push to get countries to account for the cost of failed policies.
+At the heart of the proposal, unveiled at a gathering of world business leaders at the Swiss ski resort of Davos, is a push to get countries to account for the cost of failed policies and use the money saved up front to avert crises before they hit.

-Folks, this is the kind of gobbledygook that ends up winning Nobel prizes and then ends up being taught to your kids, and I'd defy anybody to define or translate this in any way that makes common sense to get countries to account for the cost of failed policies and use the money saved up front to avert crises before they hit.
+And I defy anybody to define or translate this in any way that makes common sense to get countries to account for the cost of failed policies and use the money saved up front to avert crises before they hit.

 Now, this involves trading pollution rights.